• Main Library: Monday–Thursday, 9–9 | Friday–Saturday, 9–6 | Sunday, 12–6

 • Take home a Chromebook, hotspot, iPad, or Kindle!

 Need a card?
 Sign up for instant access to our online resources.
 It only takes a few minutes.
 Champaign residents can sign up online to get a library card.
-The new card number works right away, so you can instantly listen to an e-audiobook, build a business plan, stream a movie, or get help with resumes and more, using resources in our E-Library.
+The new card number works right away, so you can instantly listen to an e-audiobook, stream a movie, build a business plan, or get help with resumes and more, using resources in our E-Library.

 We are following guidelines from the Centers for Disease Control, Illinois Department of Public Health, and the Champaign-Urbana Public Health District.
 Find local and global public health updates here: